-5.3.1 Microsoft Security Patches
+5.3.1 Microsoft security patches

 Microsoft regularly issues security patches to address potential security holes in the Windows 10 operating system.
-The default setting of Windows Update to notify users of patches without downloading them is disabled.
-As a result, the Windows Update status is not up to date.
-Clicking on "Check for updates" enables the automatic updates and starts the update immediately.
+The default setting of Windows Update on Fiery servers is to notify users of patches without downloading them.
+Clicking on "check for updates" enables the automatic updates and starts the update immediately.

-5.3.2 Windows Update Tools
+5.3.2 Windows update tools